Dinkelfister/paper_Philipp-Bleimund/README.md

 # Facharbeit_Philipp-Bleimund
- All Files used in Philipp Bleimunds paper
+ All files used in Philipp Bleimunds paper

  Quick start: